softmatterlab/BRAPH-2-Matlab/README.md

 Existing tailored BRAPH 2 distributions:

 - **[Hello, World!](https://github.com/c-yuwei/HelloWorld)**: A minimal BRAPH 2 distribution demonstrating the capabilities of Genesis in generating standalone, unit-tested, and GUI-ready BRAPH 2 distributions.
-- **[Memory Capacity](https://github.com/braph-software/MemoryCapacity)**: A BRAPH 2 distribution applying the reservoir computing framework to compute global and nodal memory capacity.
+- **[Memory Capacity](https://github.com/braph-software/MemoryCapacity)**: A BRAPH 2 distribution applying the reservoir computing approach to compute global and nodal memory capacity.
 It has been used to produce results in the manuscript _“Computational Memory Capacity Predicts Aging and Cognitive Decline”_ by Mijalkov et al. (2025).
 -
 ### Code Contributions